 During the berry seasons (June to fall) our farm store offers an array of products including locally grown produce, homemade baked goods, Amish Jam, snack foods, ice cream, water and soda, potted plants, local maple syrup and honey, and assorted gift items.

-We recommend calling us at 440-984-0141 for the latest picking info before visiting the farm during our strawberry, blueberry and blackberry seasons.
+We recommend calling us at 440-984-0141 for the latest picking info before visiting the farm during our strawberry season.
+Please only call this number during business hours, no after hours calls thanks!

 2200 Baumhart Road, Vermilion, Ohio 44089, United States